The Importance of Risk Management in a Scuba Diving Centre

 Understanding the Law

-In Australia the legal system has for levels of grading when finding fault during an investigation of injuries or fatalities.
+In Australia, the legal system has four levels of grading when finding fault during an investigation of injuries or fatalities.
 They are accidental (no further action), negligently, recklessly and deliberately.
-The last three all require further action i.e charges and court proceedings.
+The last three all require further action i.e. charges and court proceedings.
 Each level has a more severe penalty if the defendant is found guilty.
-The only other possible outcome would find the injured or deceased was to blame.
+The only other possible outcome would be that the injured or deceased was to blame.

 Negligence is the most common outcome in an injury investigation and it is described as this by UK Law.